Ophelia | John Everett Millais' artistic treaty on Melancholia

 Melancholy, philosophers, planets, and artists

-Blood, phlegm, yellow bile, and black bile are the four humors that compose the human psyche, according to Greeks.
+Blood, phlegm, yellow bile, and black bile are the four humors that compose the human psyche, according to the Greeks.
 The excess of black bile could generate melancholia.
-Aristotle argues in the Problems that “All extraordinary men excellent in philosophy, politics, poetry and the arts are manifestly melancholic”.
-Marsilio Ficino will resume the thought of Aristotle, in 1489, in his work De vita triplici.
+Aristotle argues in the Problems that “All extraordinary men excellent in philosophy, politics, poetry, and the arts are manifestly melancholic”.
+Marsilio Ficino resumed Aristotle’s thought in 1489 in his work De vita triplici.

-Melancholy, however, can lead to negative consequences, can produce anxiety attacks and depression.
+Melancholy, however, can lead to negative consequences, can produce anxiety attacks, and depression.
 The latter can prove fatal, as in the case of Elizabeth Siddal.
-The poetess, in addition to health problems caused by bronchitis, suffered from a strong depression, caused by the loss of her son.
+The poetess, in addition to health problems caused by bronchitis, suffered from intense depression, caused by the loss of her son.
 In the end, the model and the subject of Millais’ painting share the same fate: like Ophelia for the pain of her father’s death, Elizabeth also committed suicide.
-For Elizabeth too, love, defeated by grief, turned into fatal madness.
+For Elizabeth, too, love, defeated by grief, turned into fatal madness.

 Tag